-NOTE: Most commercial DVDs have copyright protection and cannot be copied using Sonic RecordNow.
+NOTE: Most commercial DVDs have copyright protection and cannot be copied using Sonic DigitalMedia.

-- 1 Click the Start button, point to All Programs $\rightarrow$ Sonic $\rightarrow$ Record Now!, and then click RecordNow! - 2 Click either the audio tab or the data tab, depending on the kind of CD or DVD you want to copy.
+- 1 Click the Start button, point to All Programs \rightarrow Sonic \rightarrow Digital Media Projects, and then click Copy. - 2 Under the Copy tab, click Disc Copy.

-- 3 Click Exact Copy.

-- 4 To copy the CD or DVD:

-- If you have one CD or DVD drive, ensure that the settings are correct and click Copy.
-The computer reads your source CD or DVD and copies it to a temporary folder on your computer hard drive.
+- 3 To copy the CD or DVD: - If you have one CD or DVD drive, ensure that the settings are correct and click the Disc Copy button.
+The computer reads your source CD or DVD and copies the data to a temporary folder on your computer hard drive.

-When prompted, insert a blank CD or DVD into the CD or DVD drive and click OK.
+When prompted, insert a blank CD or DVD into the drive and click OK.

-• If you have two CD or DVD drives, select the drive into which you have inserted your source CD or DVD and click Copy.
-The computer copies the data on the CD or DVD to the blank CD or DVD.
+• If you have two CD or DVD drives, select the drive into which you have inserted your source CD or DVD and click the Disc Copy button.
+The computer copies the data from the source CD or DVD to the blank CD or DVD.